Gig History Highlights:

 Come Out Swingin’ (Panorama Jazz Band and Panorama Brass Band, 2009)

 Dance of the Hot Earth (Panorama Jazz Band and recorded live, 2013)

 Panorama Jazz Band has held down a weekly gig at the world famous Spotted Cat Music Club on New Orleans’ Frenchmen Street since 2006.
 Since 2008 they have occupied the Saturday night 6-10pm slot there.
 For three and a half years before Hurricane Katrina they appeared weekly at Bourbon Street’s Seaport Café which went out of business after the flood.
-The Jazz Band has also performed annually at the New Orleans Jazz and Heritage Festival since 2000 as well as other local festivals.
-Other music festivals include Tønder Festival (Denmark, 2016), Hällevik Trad Jazz Festival (Sweden, 2016), Strænd Festival (Berlin, Germany, 2016), Istanbul International Jazz Festival (Turkey, 2010), Veracruz International Jazz Festival (Mexico, 2005 and 2006), Lotus World Music Festival (Bloomington, Indiana, 2012) and the Landfall Festival (Cedar Rapids, Iowa, 2012).
+The Jazz Band has also performed annually at the New Orleans Jazz and Heritage Festival since 2000 and the French Quarter Festival since 2006 as well as other local festivals.
+Other music festivals include the Copenhagen Jazz Festival and Fringe Jazz Festival (Copenhagen, 2017), Tønder Festival (Denmark, 2016), Hällevik Trad Jazz Festival (Sweden, 2016), Strænd Festival (Berlin, Germany, 2016), Istanbul International Jazz Festival (Turkey, 2010), Veracruz International Jazz Festival (Mexico, 2005 and 2006), Lotus World Music Festival (Bloomington, Indiana, 2012) and the Landfall Festival (Cedar Rapids, Iowa, 2012).
 Appearances at national theaters include The Grand Opera House (Wilmington, DE, 2015), The Old Town School of Folk Music (Chicago, IL, 2012) The Franke Center for the Arts (Marshall MI, 2012) and The Glema Mahr Center for the Arts (Madisonville, KY, 2012).